April 2008 to November 2014

 Investment funding allocation to CMAs in 2008-09

-The Commission applied the funding allocation process, developed in its earlier report, and identified two approaches for allocating new funding.
+We applied the funding allocation process, developed in its earlier report, and identified two approaches for allocating new funding.
 The Government could either offset the Australian Government’s funding allocation decision with a view to provide better overall balance of funding (Option 1), or make its decision independently of the Australian Government (Option 2).

 - Final report (March 2009)